 Pros Of The Pull Up Assist Band

-As stated, these bands give you an "in-between" regarding of weight added to your workouts.
+As stated, these bands give you an "in-between" regarding weight added to your workouts.
 A great example of its regular use is to give gravity a little more weight in trying to pull you down as you do pull-ups.
 Once you begin getting tired, you just unhook the bands and do one more rep.

 While many people choose to do pull-ups, that's not the only workout that resistance bands can help.
 You can add them to light stretching to force your muscles to pull a little harder.
 Jumping or leaping exercises can be intensified quite easily.
 And of course, any other workout that involves lifting can be heightened.
 So these bands are quite functional no matter what your workout regime happens to be.

-The color system helps with quick reference since when you're in mid-workout you don't always want to stop and figure out what band is useful for what.
-The company provides a helpful chart to refer to during pre-workout, that way you can get an idea of what band you should use.
+The color system helps with quick reference since, when you're in mid-workout, you don't always want to stop and figure out what band is useful for what.
+The company provides a helpful chart to refer to during pre-workout; that way, you can get an idea of what band you should use.
 They also have a feature allowing you to add multiple bands, so you can mix and match and create a workout that works for you.

 Cons Of The Pull Up Assist Band